jessemcbrower/checkout_system/README.md

 ## Project History

-This project began as a practical way for me to learn coding.
-In 2015 I began collaborating with an old friend to find code snippets around the internet, and together we wrote much of the code ourselves.
-The original goal was to replace the handwritten loaner device tracking system at a company where I used to work.
-Unfortunately, I left that company before the project was completed, and it sat on the back burner for over eight years.
+This project started as a practical way for me to learn how to code.
+Back in 2015, I teamed up with an old friend, and we spent a lot of time digging up code snippets online while writing plenty of our own.
+We wanted to replace the old, handwritten loaner device tracking system at a company I used to work for.
+But, as things go, life happened, and I left the company before we could finish it.
+The project ended up sitting on the back burner for over eight years.

-Recently, I decided to pick it back up, leveraging OpenAI and ChatGPT to help refactor the code from my first real full-stack project.
-This approach has allowed me to learn at a much faster pace than when I was pair-programming and Googling on my own.
+Recently, I decided it was time to dust it off and give it another shot.
+I’m hoping to start building some practical Flask apps for my current company to help manage backend tasks and API calls, so I figured this would be a good way to refresh my memory.
+Plus, I’m also testing the limits of OpenAI and ChatGPT’s coding capabilities.
+While you only get out what you put in, it’s been really good practice for me to piece chunks of code together one function at a time.
+The best part is, I don’t have to troubleshoot as much as before, and I almost never run into syntax typos, so it’s saving me a ton of time overall.
+What started as a simple way to learn has turned into a chance to revisit an old project, tidy it up, and see how far I’ve come.

 ## Features